typex1/Lambda-Concurrency/README.md

 The architecture overview shows how you can test the three different Lambda invocation types:

 1. a) Asynchronous invocation: Using the script "load-tests/1-send-async-and-sync-requests.sh", we first of all send one asynchrounous event, then we check the respective entry in the CloudWatch log group.
-Veryfy that in the script, the variable TYPE is set to "Event".
+Verify that in the script, the variable TYPE is set to "Event".
 This simulates e.g. an S3 bucket notification being sent to a bucket.
 Please note that on the command line of your computer, you see something like

 ```